 Using case law, this book explores the controversial issues associated with excited or hyperactive delirium with severe agitation, including the appropriate use of tasers, and the inhumane practice of applying bodyweight pressure on subjects by placing them face down in the prone position, depriving them of the ability to breathe.

-This study alerts society to the urgent need to treat excited delirium as a medical emergency, rather than a crime scene where a multi-agency collaborative effort can deescalate and manage these hyperthermic and paranoid individuals allowing them an opportunity to live.
-It also argues that the reaction of some US states, that are prohibiting the term 'excited delirium' and preventing officers from getting adequately trained, can have devastating results by increasing municipal liability for failure to train.
+This study alerts society to the urgent need to treat excited delirium as a medical emergency, rather than a crime scene where a multi-agency collaborative effort can de-escalate and manage these hyperthermic and paranoid individuals allowing them an opportunity to live.
+It also argues that the reaction of some U.S. states, that are prohibiting the term "excited delirium" and preventing officers from getting adequately trained, can have devastating results by increasing municipal liability for failure to train.
 It also fails those individuals undergoing serious mental health crises by way of excited delirium or seizures, who need to be served and protected as per the social contract theory.

-Legal Implications of Taser Use and Prone Position on Excited Delirium Subjects will be of interest to legislators, attorneys, judges, police agencies, correctional facilities, and graduate level students in criminal justice, law, and the social sciences.
+Legal Implications of Taser Use and Prone Position on Excited Delirium Subjects will be of interest to legislators, attorneys, judges, police agencies, correctional facilities, and graduate-level students in criminal justice, law, and the social sciences.

 Rezensionen / Stimmen

-'Legal Implications of Taser Use and Prone Position on Excited Delirium Subjects is an important addition to the scholarship on excessive force and police practices.
+"Legal Implications of Taser Use and Prone Position on Excited Delirium Subjects is an important addition to the scholarship on excessive force and police practices.
 Through detailed explanations and examples of excited delirium, Professor Vidisha Barua Worley illustrates the dangers of police practices that ignore the potential injury to arrestees and incarcerated people.
 Further, she examines the law as it relates to use of force, the potential for liability, and the legal hurdles that must be overcome to bring a lawsuit against the police when force is excessive.
-This book should be mandatory reading for police officers and those who train them, as well as legislators and judges who consider cases and legal restrictions related to use of force.'
+This book should be mandatory reading for police officers and those who train them, as well as legislators and judges who consider cases and legal restrictions related to use of force."

 Justin Brooks, Professor of Practice, University of San Diego School of Law, Author of You Might Go to Prison, Even Though You're Innocent.

-'This book provides a timely and unflinching look at taser use, prone restraint, and the dubious legacy of excited delirium.
+"This book provides a timely and unflinching look at taser use, prone restraint, and the dubious legacy of excited delirium.
 Drawing on case law, medical insight, and real-world events, it challenges deeply entrenched practices with clarity and conviction.
-A must-read for policymakers.'
+A must-read for policymakers."

 Robert M. Worley, Professor of Criminal Justice, Lamar University.